ie3-institute/OSMoGrid/docs/readthedocs/concept.md

 ## Actors
 ### OsmoGridGuardian
-- Coordination of routine
+- Coordination of voltage level spanning routine
 - Error handling
+- Collection of lv grids received from `LvCoordinator` and assigning subnet numbers

 ### InputDataProvider
 - Connects to OpenStreeMap (either via pbf file or API)
-- Acquires needed data and filters it (dependent on the purpose)
+- Acquires needed data and filters it (on request and dependent on the purpose)

-### LvGenerator
-#### Variant A
-- Transferring OSM data into suitable graph representation
-- Clustering of nodes to transformer areas
-- Scissoring graph into sub graphs

-### Variant B
+### LvCoordinator
+- Coordinates the generation of the whole low voltage level
-- Scissoring OSM data along municipality boundaries
+- Partitions the OSM data by municipal boundaries
   - Settlements only rarely cross municipality boundaries
   - The concept of concessional agreements on serving a municipality incentive to not let grids cross boundaries
-- Transferring OSM data into suitable graph representation

-### LvGraphHandler
-**Only in variant B**
+- Spawns a pool of `LvGridGenerator`s
-- Clustering of nodes to transformer areas
+- Spawns a pool of `LvRegionHandler`s (needs to know the `LvGridGenerator` worker pool)
-- Scissoring graph into sub graphs
+- Hand over regions (here: municipalities) to `LvRegionGenerator`s
+- Collect results from `LvRegionGenerator`s and check completeness

+### LvRegionalGenerator
+- Responsible for generation of lv grids within a defined region (might be a municipality)
+- Generate loads in that region
+- Cluster them to secondary-substation regions
+- Build sub-graphs according to secondary-substation regions and hands them over to `LvGridGenerator`s
+- Collect results from `LvGridGenerator`s, check completeness and forward them to `LvCoordinator`

 ### LvGridGenerator
+- Generates a distinct, galvanically closed lv sub grid model
+- Building the distance matrix
+- Determining perpendiculars and connect loads to the street graph
-- Transfers a sub-graph into a sub-grid model
+- Transform into electrical grid model
-- Realized as worker pools held by `LvGenerator`

 ### ResultListener
-- Collecting and consolidating electrical grid structures
-- Persisting them to sinks
+- Persisting overall grid model to sinks